aforensics/HiddenVM/README.md

 This is the first time you can emulate VeraCrypt's [Hidden OS](https://www.veracrypt.fr/en/VeraCrypt%20Hidden%20Operating%20System.html) feature for Windows, but now for any OS (and also without its plausible deniability being [broken by security researchers](https://www.researchgate.net/publication/318155607_Defeating_Plausible_Deniability_of_VeraCrypt_Hidden_Operating_Systems)).

-Due to using LUKS encryption, Tails' persistent volume feature currently offers no anti-forensics for the data on that area of your Tails stick, and is therefore not airport border inspection proof.
+Due to using LUKS encryption, the Tails persistent volume feature currently offers no anti-forensics for the data in that area of your Tails stick, and is therefore not airport border inspection proof.
 If that ever changes we would prefer to integrate HVM more elegantly into Tails' existing infrastructure and we appreciate the amazing work that Tails devs continue to do.

 ### Can I install the Extension Pack in HVM's VirtualBox?